Warm the mailbox before you send.

 Warmup is the quiet step that decides whether your cold email reaches the inbox.
 Skip it and a new mailbox looks like a spammer on day one.
 Here is what it is and how to do it right.

 Email warmup gradually ramps a new mailbox's sending, paired with automated positive engagement, so providers trust the sender before real campaigns begin.
-Plan for two to four weeks of ramp, then keep a lighter warmup running underneath live sending.
+Plan for two to two and a half weeks of ramp, then keep a lighter warmup running underneath live sending.
 Reputation is earned slowly and lost fast.

 What warmup actually is